 Advise the complainant that he/she need not participate in an informal resolution of the complaint, as described above, and has the right to end the informal resolution process at any time.
-Mediation is not appropriate for resolving incidents involving sexual violence.

-Advise complainant that he/she may file a complaint with the Office of Civil Rights of the U.S. Department of Education and employee complainants may file a complaint with the Department of Fair Employment and Housing.
-All complainants should be advised that they have a right to file a complaint with local law enforcement.
+Advise a student complainant that he/she may file a complaint with the Office of Civil Rights of the U.S. Department of Education and employee complainants may file a complaint with the Department of Fair Employment and Housing.
+All complainants should be advised that they have a right to file a complaint with local law enforcement, if the act complained of is also a criminal act.
 The District must investigate even if the complainant files a complaint with local law enforcement.
 In addition, the District should ensure that complainants are aware of any available resources, such as counseling, health, and mental health services.
-The Vice President of Administrative Services shall also notify the State Chancellor’s Office of the complaint.
+The Associate Vice President of Human Resources and Labor Relations shall also notify the California Community Colleges Chancellor’s Office of the complaint.

 Take interim steps to protect a complainant from coming into contact with an accused individual, especially if the complainant is a victim of sexual violence.
-The Vice President of Administrative Services should notify the complainant of his or her options to avoid contact with the accused individual and allow students to change academic situations as appropriate.
+The Associate Vice President of Human Resources and Labor Relations should notify the complainant of his/her options to avoid contact with the accused individual and allow students to change academic situations as appropriate.
 For instance, the District may prohibit the accused individual from having any contact with the complainant pending the results of the investigation.
 When taking steps to separate the complainant and accused individual, the District shall minimize the burden on the complainant.
+For example, it is not appropriate to remove complainants from classes or housing while allowing accused individuals to remain.

+Investigation

+The Associate Vice President of Human Resources and Labor Relations shall:

-For example, it is not appropriate to remove complainants from classes or housing while allowing accused individuals to remain.Authorize the investigation of the complaint, and supervise and/or conduct a thorough, prompt and impartial investigation of the complaint, as set forth below.
+Authorize the investigation of the complaint, and supervise or conduct a thorough, prompt and impartial investigation of the complaint, as set forth below.
 Where complainants opt for informal resolution, the designated officer will determine whether further investigation is necessary to ensure resolution of the matter and utilize the investigation process outlined below as appropriate.
 In the case of a formal complaint, the investigation will include interviews with the complainant, the accused, and any other persons who may have relevant knowledge concerning the complaint.
 This may include victims of similar conduct.

 Review the factual information gathered through the investigation to determine whether the alleged conduct constitutes harassment, or other unlawful discriminatory conduct, giving consideration to all factual information and the totality of the circumstances, including the nature of the verbal, physical, visual or sexual conduct, and the context in which the alleged incidents occurred.